- ACRONYMS AND DEFINITIONS

 - Stone analysis

-- If stone is available, stone analysis should be performed to determine the type of stone
+- If a stone is available, stone analysis should be performed to determine the type of stone

 - Parathyroid hormone (PTH)

-- Primary hyperparathyroidism should be considered when calcium level is high or high-normal
+- Primary hyperparathyroidism should be considered when calcium levels are high or high-normal

-- Intact PTH (active form) should be drawn
+- An intact PTH level (active form) should be drawn

 - Normal values